 I have a ton of interests and not enough time to give them all enough attention to be an expert at anything.
 All of my interests have one thing in common - they all take lots of time and energy to perfect.
 Want to make a perfect espresso drink?
 Want to take the perfect photo?
 Want to compose a great song?
 Want to build robust software?
+Everything takes so much time, which I’m finding I have less and less of.
 There are so many variables with all of my interests.
 There is literally endless amounts of tweaking to be done.
 There’s a lot of intrigue in knowing that the smallest tweak can dramatically change the outcome and when you find that perfect mix…it’s an incredible high.

 My problem is that I obsess about whatever I’m doing and that ends up consuming my entire being.
 Just recently I drank 8 shots of espresso within a 20 minute period while I was trying to perfect my shots.
 While in college I seriously hurt my arms because I was playing to much bass…up to 8 hours a day.
 I was in Korea a couple of years ago and I took so many photos that my neck locked up and I was unable to move for 4 days.